Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, ceramics, flour painting.

 This pigment is in powder.
-For use in Artistic painting, it should be finely ground in a mortar before mixing with the binder.
+For use in artistic paint, it should be finely ground in a mortar before mixing it with the binder.

-Flaxseed oil : Dilute the powder in a little turpentine before adding it to linseed oil.
+Linseed oil : dilute the powder in some turpentine oil before adding it to linseed oil.

-paint with water/lime paste : dilute the pigment in a little water to make it liquid before incorporating it into the paint.
+Paint with water/lime paste : dilute the pigment in some water to make it liquid before incorporating it into the paint.

-lime powder/cement/plaster : incorporate the pigment directly, then mix in order to stain all of your binder.
+Lime powder/cement/plaster : directly incorporate the pigment (up to 10% based on the weight of the binder), then mix in order to stain all of your binder.

-recommended dosage : The maximum dosage is 10% relative to the binder used.
-Above 10%, it is recommended to incorporate fixers and adjuvants (use lime).
+Maximum dosage : The maximum dosage is 10% compared to the binder used.
+Above 10% it is recommended to incorporate fixators and adjuvant (lime use).

-These renderings can be similar for any white base mixed with this pigment.
-However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less clear.
+These renderings can be similar for any white base mixed with this pigmet.
+However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less light.

-Color : bright yellow ocher, a little more orange than JFLES, with a transparent binder.
+Color : bright yellow ocher, a little more orange than the JFLES with a transparent binder.
 Yellow ocher/light orange with a white binder.

 This pigment is 100% natural.

-History : yellow ocher JCL (Light Yellow Washed) is of poorer quality than dark yellow ocher JFLES.
-Less thin, less loaded with iron oxide, it is, what is called "discovery".
+History : Yellow ocher JCL (light yellow washed) is extracted from the open air quarry of Ocres de France, in Gargas.
+It has a poorer quality than dark yellow ocher JFLES.
+Less thin, less loaded with iron oxide, it is what is called "the discovery".
 When the bulldozer starts digging, it releases a first layer of ore : it is the yellow ocher JCL.
-The deeper we dig towards the heart of the Massif, the better the quality of the ore.
+Deeper we dig towards the heart of the massif, better the quality of ochre is.